 At the end of each fiscal year, if the General Fund has a net unassigned deficit fund balance, calculated in accordance with the uniform financial accounting and reporting standards for Minnesota schools which excludes certain restricted balances specified in Minnesota Statutes, exceeding 2.5% of expenditures, a condition referred to as "statutory operating debt" exists.
 That debt requires retirement through the accumulation of subsequent operating surpluses in accordance with a "special operating plan" approved by the Commissioner of the Department of Education.
-The School currently has fund balance of 3.4% fund balance exceeding current year expenditures.
+The School currently has a negative fund balance of 0.24% fund balance.

-Brooklyn Park, Minnesota Notes to the Financial Statements June 30, 2018
+Brooklyn Park, Minnesota Notes to the Financial Statements June 30, 2019